nathanss/nathan-personalsite/content/projects.md

 slug = "projects"
 +++

-Here's a list of some projects that I worked on:
+Here's a non-exhaustive list of projects that I worked on:

 ## WooCommerce's First-party Plugins (Nov 2023 - Apr 2025)